rcpch/rcpch-census-platform/README.md

 Within healthcare, there are several other important organisational boundaries.

-Integrated Care Boards were introduced in June 2022, taking over from Sustainability and Transformation Partnerships (STPs) and 106 Clinical Commissioning Groups (CCGs) as the top-level organisational units for planning and commissioning health and social care.
+Integrated Care Boards were introduced on 1st July 2022, taking over from Sustainability and Transformation Partnerships (STPs) and 106 Clinical Commissioning Groups (CCGs) as the top-level organisational units for planning and commissioning health and social care.
 Commissioning now is controlled by the 42 ICBs (and ICPs or integrated care partnerships).
 Other hierarchies include providers (such as NHS Trusts, Mental Health Trusts, GP surgeries, pharmacies, ambulance services etc) and Primary Care Networks (PCNs).

 ### Indices of Multiple Deprivation (IMD)

 Indices of Multiple Deprivation (IMDs) are not standardised across the devolved nations.
-There are specific to each country and are derived from census data.
+They are specific to each country and are derived from census data.
 The methodology for the calculation though is essentially the same.
 It involves breaking the country up into units comparable by population size - in England and Wales, this is LSOAs, in Scotland it is Data Zones and in Northern Ireland it is SOAs.
 Each unit then is allocated a score to summarise certain deprivation domains.
 These vary across the 4 countries:

 | England                          | Wales                 | Scotland          | Northern Ireland                  |
 |:---------------------------------|:----------------------|:------------------|:----------------------------------|